Ashkenazi Jewish Genetic Panel (AJGP)

 - Having in vitro fertilization (IVF) so the embryos can be genetically tested (pre-implantation genetic testing) before being implanted.

 You may decide to have carrier tests if you are already pregnant and the test results will affect your decision to continue your pregnancy or help you make decisions about caring for your baby.

 If you find out you are a carrier of one of these genetic conditions, other members of your family (such as your brothers and sisters) may want to get tested too.

 There may be reasons you would choose not to have the carrier tests.

 - You are already pregnant and the results will not affect your decision to continue your pregnancy.

 - Carrier tests are expensive.
-You may decide not to have the tests if your provincial health plan or private health insurance does not pay for it.
+You may decide not to have the tests if your provincial health plan or private insurance does not pay for them.